 Hence, collecting experience data from your organization’s remotely working employees will be the only way to ensure that corporate capabilities are sufficient to make them happy and productive.According to @HappySignalsLtd end-user Happiness with Remote Work increased from 57 to 69 in 2021, although lost productivity increased slightly. #servicedesk #EX #ITSM Click To Tweet

-Getting access to experience-based data and insight benchmarks
+Getting access to employee experience-based data and insight benchmarks

 As already stated, these data points and insights are based on the information collected by the customers using the HappySignals IT Experience Management Platform – almost 750k pieces of end-user feedback were collected between July and December 2021.